bahrus/be-switched/README.md

 ...
 And for that reason*, among others, an alternative way of "pulling in" values to compare is provided via:

-\* Expand section above for what that reason is.

 # Part II - Comparing multiple values with Hemingway Notation

 ## Special Symbols